-The distribution list consists of stakeholders outlined by the personas we have identified.
+The distribution list consists of stakeholders outlined by the personas we have identified and from further stakeholder feedback received since publishing the first SDPs.
 In the case of the domestic and vulnerable customer personas, we have included consumer advocacy groups to represent their needs.
 We will inform all stakeholders on the distribution list of all SDP consultations to ensure that it is stakeholders who choose which consultations are relevant to them.
 We are, however, cognisant of the risk of stakeholder fatigue; as such, we will be releasing consultations in batches to limit the number of communications we send.

 Our team of Net Zero Engagement Specialists will also advise certain stakeholders directly.
 They have been building relationships with local authorities and other stakeholders whose development and decarbonisation plans will have a significant impact on our network.

-We will also make use of our social media channels to help us engage even more widely.
+We will consider regional webinars where there is a strong driver for change and also make use of our social media channels to help us engage even more widely.